-For-profit entities/subrecipients that receive SLFRF subawards are not subject to Single Audit requirements.
-However, they are subject to other audits as deemed necessary by authorized governmental entities, including Treasury, the US Government Accountability Office (GAO), the Pandemic Response Accountability Committee (PRAC), and the Treasury's Office of Inspector General (OIG).20 For-profit, private grantees shall cooperate with the WVDED and the US Department of Treasury with respect to any audit of the Department's programs or this award.
+For-profit entities/subrecipients that receive SLFRF or CPF subawards are not subject to Single Audit requirements.
+However, they are subject to other audits as deemed necessary by authorized governmental entities, including Treasury, the US Government Accountability Office (GAO), the Pandemic Response Accountability Committee (PRAC), and the Treasury's Office of Inspector General (OIG).
+For-profit, private grantees shall cooperate with the WVDED as pursuant to 2 CFR 200.501(h), WVDED has an obligation to ensure compliance by for-profit subrecipients.
+Under that provision, methods to ensure compliance for Federal awards made to for-profit subrecipients may include preaward audits, monitoring during the agreement, and post-award audits.
+This provision may be satisfied by the submission of an audit or other documentation that covers multiple subawards and multiple federal programs.
 Further, as agreed to in its Grant Distribution Agreement with the WVDED, grantees must review, understand, and comply with the State accountability requirements of WV Code §12-4-14.